Skip to content

 sort :published_at

-# Define search logic.
+# Enable search

-search do |scope, search|
+search do |scope, query|

-scope.where("title ILIKE ?", "%#{search}%")
+scope.where("title ILIKE ?", "%#{query}%")

 end

-# Define filters.
+# Define filters

-filter :published, with: Plutonium::Query::Filters::Boolean
+filter :published, with: Plutonium::Query::Filters::Text, predicate: :eq

-filter :author, with: Plutonium::Query::Filters::Select,
+filter :author, with: Plutonium::Query::Filters::Text, predicate: :eq

-# Define scopes.
+# Define query scopes

 scope :published